Inferring manifolds using Gaussian processes: Brief review of the Diffusion map

-When $\{\textbf{y}_i=\iota(x_i)\}_{i=1}^n$ are samples from an isometrically embedded submanifold $\iota(M) \subset \mathbb{R}^D$, then \cite{coifman2006diffusion} shows that $-L$ approximates the Laplace-Beltrami (LB) operator of $M$ pointwisely.
-In particular, when the boundary of $M$ is not empty, $-L$ pointwisely approximates the LB operator with Neumann boundary condition.
-Moreover, when $M$ is a closed manifold, the spectral convergence rate of $-L$ to the LB operator is discussed in \cite{DUNSON2021,cheng2022eigen,calder2022lipschitz}.
-Suppose the eigenvectors of $-L$ are normalized properly. \cite{DUNSON2021} show that the first $K$ eigenpairs of $-L$ approximate the corresponding eigenpairs of the LB operator over $\{x_i\}_{i=1}^n$ whenever $\epsilon_{DM}$ is small enough depending on $K$ and $n$ is large enough depending on $\epsilon_{DM}$.
-Based on the results in spectral geometry, by choosing $\ell$ sufficiently large, the DM $(V_1 , \cdots, V_{\ell})$ approximates the discretization of an embedding of $\iota(M)$ into $\mathbb{R}^{\ell}$.
+When $\{{y}_i=\iota(x_i)\}_{i=1}^n$ are samples from an isometrically embedded submanifold $\iota(M) \subset \mathbb{R}^D$, then \citep{coifman2006diffusion} shows that $L$ approximates the Laplace-Beltrami operator $\Delta$ of $M$ pointwisely.
+In particular, when the boundary of $M$ is not empty, $L$ pointwisely approximates $\Delta$ with Neumann boundary condition.
+Moreover, when $M$ is a closed manifold, the spectral convergence rate of $-L$ to $-\Delta$ is discussed in \citep{DUNSON2021,cheng2022eigen,calder2022lipschitz}.
+Suppose the eigenvectors of $-L$ are normalized properly. \citep{DUNSON2021} show that the first $K$ eigenpairs of $-L$ approximate the corresponding eigenpairs of $-\Delta$ over $\{x_i\}_{i=1}^n$ whenever $\epsilon_{DM}$ is small enough depending on $K$ and $n$ is large enough depending on $\epsilon_{DM}$.
+Based on the results in spectral geometry, by choosing $\ell$ sufficiently large, the Diffusion Map $(V_1 , \cdots, V_{\ell})$ approximates the discretization of an embedding of $\iota(M)$ into $\mathbb{R}^{\ell}$.